Working with Views

 D) Refresh a materialized view -

-Which view would you expose to limit access to student email addresses?
+Which view would you expose to limit access to customer email addresses?

 D) Any view automatically hides email addresses -

-True or False: Views in SQLite store their own copies of the data.
+True or False: Views in MySQL store their own copies of the data.

 A) True